-My route there involves a pleasant drive along the coast road to Gosport where, after parking the car, I take the short ferry journey across the harbour and then it is but a short walk to the dockyard gate.
+My route there involved a pleasant drive along the coast road to Gosport where, after parking the car, I take the short ferry journey across the harbour from where it is but a short walk to the dockyard gate.

 By the time I had purchased the ticket the ship was rounding the harbour wall.
 They do not hang around.

-There is always lots going on and plenty to see in the harbour.
+There is always a lot of activity going on and plenty to see in the harbour.